Jordan Bardella

-Jordan Bardella (/fr/; born 13 September 1995) is a French politician who has been the president of the National Rally (RN) since 2022, after serving as acting president from September 2021 to November 2022 and as vice-president from 2019 to 2022.
-Bardella has also served as a Member of the European Parliament (MEP) since 2019, when he was the lead candidate for the RN in the European Parliament election, and has been a regional councillor of Île-de-France since 2015 but resigned from his mandate in 2025.
+Jordan Bardella (/fr/; born 13 September 1995) is a French politician who has been the president of the far-right National Rally (RN) since 2022, after serving as acting president from September 2021 to November 2022 and as vice-president from 2019 to 2022.
+Bardella has served as a Member of the European Parliament (MEP) since 2019, when he was the RN lead candidate in the European Parliament election; he also was a regional councillor of Île-de-France from 2015 until he resigned his mandate in 2025.

 Before becoming acting president of the RN, Bardella served as vice-president from 2019 to 2021 and the party's spokesman from 2017 to 2019.
 From 2018 to 2021, he was also president of its youth wing, the Génération Nation (GN), later renamed Rassemblement National de la Jeunesse (RNJ).

 In June–July 2024, Bardella led the RN-dominated coalition into the 2024 French legislative election which resulted in historic gains for the far-right though significantly below expectations.
 Shortly after the election, Bardella was elected as chairman of the new Patriots for Europe group in the European Parliament.